Small arms master gunner: Roles for SAMGs

 Small arms master gunners fill advisory rather than command posts.
-They are trained to assist in the planning, development, execution, and evaluation of all weapon systems, to include crew served weapons related training (individual, crew, and collective), unit planning for ranges, and are able to resource needed materials for each piece of equipment.
+They are trained to assist in the planning, development, execution, and evaluation of all weapon systems, including crew-served weapon-related training (individual, crew, and collective), and unit planning for ranges, and are able to resource needed materials for each piece of equipment.

 History

 In 2000 at Fort Benning, Georgia, the infantry schoolhouse saw the need to create a SAMG course that would get NCOs "smart" on the optics and lasers being fielded during this time.
 A curriculum was created by the 2-29th, and NCOs from the 18th Airborne Corps (82nd ABN DIV, 101st ABN (ASSLT), and the 10th MTN DIV) attended.
 The schoolhouse lasted only a year and a half, but not due to lack of progress.
-As soon as a mechanized infantry sergeant major took over, the school, along with its resources, were abolished.
+As soon as a mechanized infantry sergeant major took over, the school, along with its resources, was abolished.

 Fort Bragg seized the initiative and began its own course in 2001.
-This school taught small arms, as well as the Squad Designated Marksman...essentially filling a gap of coverage that was realized in Afghanistan from 300 meters out to 1500 meters by converting a Rifleman into that role.
+This school taught small arms, as well as the Squad Designated Marksman, essentially filling a gap of coverage that was realized in Afghanistan from 300 meters out to 1500 meters by converting a Rifleman into that role.
 During this time, the army was being fielded optics and lasers in rapid succession, due to the events of 9/11.
-The course ran until deployments to Afghanistan and Iraq depleted the units on post, because every brigade was deployed; however by this time every battalion, brigade, and the division had their own dedicated small arms master gunners.
+The course ran until deployments to Afghanistan and Iraq depleted the units on post because every brigade was deployed; however, by this time every battalion, brigade, and division had their own dedicated small arms master gunners.
 This was maintained by the command until late 2010.